mixcoac/Sublime-Bypass/README.md

 Oh and, Sublime-Bypass only works on Linux.
 The script and executables are meant to be used on a Linux system.

-There are **NO** plans to port this to Windows or MacOS (read the Notes below).
+Please note that there are **NO** plans to port this to Windows or MacOS (read the Notes below).

 # Troubleshooting

 1. The script did nothing!
 - Try to reboot your computer and re-try to run it.
-If that doesn't work, check if you selected the Sublime executable.
-If you did all of those and it still didn't work; please open an Issue through Github and explain everything you've done.
+If that didn't work, please open an Issue through Github and explain everything you've done.
 Also note that Sublime HQ might patch this method at any time, so keep that in mind.

 2. My Sublime now says its unregistered after some time!
 - Its something that happens often, just go to Help > Enter License and repeat the steps mentioned earlier

-3. I have questions about this, can i contact you?
-- Sure! just shoot a DM to me on Keybase (@kamikodev) or Email me at <citizensixtynine@protonmail.com>

 # Wait is this even legal?!
 Probably not, this tool was made for both educational purposes and as a petition for Sublime HQ to change the prices depending on the country (buying power changes between countries fyi) and to give Students and Hobbyists free or discounted versions.
 So by using it, you're kind of asking them this and also flipping the middle finger in front of their faces.